osg-htc/user-documentation/documentation/support_and_training/training/osgusertraining.md

 All User Training sessions are offered on **Tuesdays from 2:30-4pm ET (11:30am - 1pm PT)**, on the third Tuesday of the month.
 The training's are designed as stand alone subjects.
 You do not need to bring/have your dataset prepared before the training.
 The only prerequisites are some familiarities with using command line inteface or [shell](https://swcarpentry.github.io/shell-novice/).
 Having some familiarities with [HTCondor job submissions](https://portal.osg-htc.org/documentation/htc_workloads/workload_planning/htcondor_job_submission/) are useful but not required.

-**Registration opens a month before the training date.
+**Registration opens a month before the training date, and closes 24 hours before the event.
 You can register for all of our trainings via setmore:**

 <font size="20">[Register Here](https://osgfacilitation.setmore.com/bookclass)</font>